 - move concrete into position using a concrete pump

-- place concrete into the formwork (usually temporary wood or steel moulds), making sure that it is spread and levelled, then compacted using vibrators
+- place concrete into the formwork (usually temporary wood or steel moulds), ensuring it is spread and levelled, then compacted using vibrators

 - operate paving and trowelling machines to float, trowel and polish the concrete surface

 - create different surface textures by tamping, smoothing and shaping the concrete surface with a variety of hand tools

 - mix and apply pigments when a coloured surface is required

 - dig foundation trenches if working on residential or small commercial projects.

 Concreters may specialise as concrete finishers, concrete cutters or concrete slab layers.
 There is a considerable difference in the work done by concreters working on high-rise buildings and those working on smaller residential and commercial buildings.

 For most jobs, concrete is mixed at a pre-mix concrete supplier's factory and delivered to the site in a pre-mix concrete truck.